Sex and Relationships Education

 Sex education at school is not enough.
 Children need to make sense of what they learn, with the help of their parents and carers, outside the classroom too.

 It is best to start talking to children about their bodies when they are young, and to maintain the conversation as they grow.
-Include it as
+Include it as an everyday part of life.
+Waiting until puberty can make it more difficult to discuss.

 Talking about feelings and relationships is just as important as talking about the changes in their bodies - young people report that they need parents and carers to discuss the emotional side of relationships.